rocketvalidator/docs-rocketvalidator/docs/rate-limits.md

 * **HTML check**.
 The Nu Validator will launch this request to validate your page.
 * **A11Y check**.
 The axe-core accessibility engine will perform this request to check your page.

-This means that, for example, a site with 1,000 web pages can receive 3,000 requests during the site validation.
+This means that, for example, a site with 1,000 web pages can receive up to 3,000 requests during the site validation process.

 ## Avoiding server overload

 To avoid overloading your server, we carefully rate limit the requests to ensure they don't happen all at once, but a buffered rate.
 The following limits are applied:

-* **Account limit**.
 - Enterprise users have a limit of 25 requests per second.
 - Pro users have a limit of 15 requests per second.
-    - Basic users have a limit is 10 requests per second.
+- Basic users have a limit of 5 requests per second.
-* **Report limit**.
-    - Enterprise users can set the limit between 1 and 25 reqs/sec.
-    - Pro users can set the limit between 1 and 15 reqs/sec.
-    - Basic users can set the limit between 1 and 5 reqs/sec.
+- Micro users have a limit of 3 requests per second.

 On top of that we impose a rate limit on each host, to ensure that even if you're running simultaneously several site validations on the same host, a global limit is applied.